 My kids just recently learned to swallow pills.
 Yes, they were older when they finally learned how to swallow pills.
 It was so difficult to get them to want to do it.
 I didn’t want to push them until they were ready, but so much time passed without them learning how to do it.
 Finally, we pushed them to practice and they finally figured it out.
 My dad is a pro at swallowing pills.
-I was amazed when he went in for surgery and could swallow several pills at once.
+I was amazed when he went in for surgery and could swallow several pills at once without liquid.
 I didn’t even know that was possible!

 Not being able to swallow pills became a challenge as my kids got older.
 My son had to take 4-5 pills because of his size and age.
 We tried oral disintegrating pills, liquids, and chewables.
 Kiddie-size pills are more expensive, come in smaller quantities, are harder to find at the store, my kids only liked certain flavors, and even then they don’t always have a great taste or texture.
 My oldest had to take a really yucky antibiotic and after that she forced herself to learn how to take pills so she wouldn’t ever have to taste that medicine again.